 This is a three post series discussing union communication, awareness and organization strategies.
-Watch our free webinar for more information on how unions are using social media.

 Late last week just before the Labor Day holiday began I happened upon a hash tag from one of my favorite friendly new blogs at www.upworthy.
 I quickly saw that their #upchat hash tag was discussing the recent food service strikes and the proposed minimum wage increase.
 I quickly realized that it was a sponsored Twitter chat by the AFL-CIO.
 Upworthy offers sponsored series on their site with Workonomics content being sponsored by the AFL-CIO as well. #Upchat coincided with the picketing by restaurant and retail workers who are in favor of raising the minimum wage, receiving time off benefits and healthcare.